Scam emails and fake Nestlé campaigns and promotions

 If you have received or are aware of this type of communication and have concerns, please report it to us via [email protected].
 This will allow us to pursue potential legal options against fraudsters.

-Update August 2019 - Fake Nestlé job interview letter (Texas)
+Update September 2019 - Fake Nestlé job interview letter

 A fake letter is circulating online claiming to be from Nestlé’s Head of Human Resources.
 It invites people to attend interviews for positions at Nestlé in the United States and requests that candidates share personal details and pay money to secure the right to an interview.

 The information is false, and we encourage anyone who reads the letter to disregard it.
 Nestlé is working to identify the source of this letter and to remove it.
-Nestlé will never request payment to secure a job interview, nor do we have an office at the Texas, U.S. address mentioned in the version of the letter that we have seen.
+Nestlé will never request payment to secure a job interview.

 If you have received or are aware of this type of communication and have concerns, please report it to us via [email protected].